gautamankitkumar/gautamankitkumar.github.io/_pages/about.md

   - /about.html
 ---

-# Hello There
-I am Ankit, a graduate student in Chemical and Biomolecular Engineering department at University of Illinois at Urbana-Champaign.
-My project involves working with techniques such as multiscale modeling methods such as Density-Functional Theory calculations, Molecular Dynamics and Monte Carlo simulations.

-I completed my master's from Carnegie Mellon University, Pittsburgh, PA and completed my bachelors from IIT Bombay, India.

-I am looking to collaborate in the field of computational catalysis towards design of sustainable catalyst materials towards renewable energy sources.
+Hello!
+I'm Ankit, a final-year graduate student at the University of Illinois Urbana-Champaign, passionate about leveraging computational tools to design advanced materials and molecules.

+My expertise lies in first-principles methods like Density-Functional Theory and *ab initio* thermodynamics.
+My goal is to make quantum-mechanical calculations more accessible and efficient for accelerating in-silico materials design.